 Riley shared that the Play Every Day campaign has also helped to significantly boost the district’s rotating equipment program.
 “Classroom sets of P.E. equipment can often cost upwards of $5,000.
 But the rotating program allows us to buy just one or two sets for the schools to share.
 As a result, we can expose students to activities that they otherwise may not have access to, such as biking, climbing, bowling, and snowshoeing,” said Riley.

 Well-Rounded is Wonderful

 For Riley, one of the most exciting things about the campaign is its close alignment with the district’s Wellness Policy and its focus on holistic health and well-being.
 Riley commented: “Not all students want to play team sports or even individual sports, but we do all need to take care of our bodies and minds.
 As such, the district has recently updated our P.E. programs’ scopes and themes to include more ‘lifetime activities’ that help support healthy bodies and minds.
 Activities such as fishing, ping pong, bowling, and yoga.
 And the Play Every Day campaign is boosting these efforts to move to a curriculum that is well-rounded and supportive of ALL students rather than just those that consider themselves athletes.
 Placing the emphasis on health and wellness, as opposed to athletics and sports, feels more inclusive, more encouraging of lifelong physical activity.”

-As we round out the Play Every Day campaign, Riley is hopeful that the community will rally to help the Foundation meet our $250,000 fundraising goal.
+As we round out the Play Every Day campaign, Riley is hopeful that the community will continue to support the health and well-being of MMSD students through a donation to the Teacher Support Network.
 “This is such an important initiative and there is still so much more we can do for our students.
 Health is wealth, and getting active really does make a difference!”